NikitaVarat4514/Python-Projects/README.md

 # Diwali Sales Analysis:
 Examining consumer behavior and sales trends during the Diwali festival, focusing on product categories, demographics, and the impact of marketing strategies.

+# Libraries Used:
+Pandas for data manipulation and analysis
+Matplotlib and Seaborn for data visualization
+NumPy for numerical operations
+Scikit-learn (if machine learning models or predictions are used) Jupyter Notebook for creating interactive reports These projects showcase the application of data analysis and visualization techniques to real-world problems.